System73/polynet-ios-sample-app/README.md

 There are two iOS sample projects, one in **Swift** (PolyNetSampleSwift) and another in **Objective-C** (PolyNetSampleObjectiveC).

-In order to build and run any of the iOS sample projects you have to put a copy of the PolyNet iOS SDK (*PolyNetSDK.framework*) and its dependencies (*WebRTC.framework*, *Starscream.framework*, *SwiftProtobuf.framework* and the folder *zlib*) in the corresponding root project directory (PolyNetSampleSwift or PolyNetSampleObjectiveC directory).
+In order to build and run any of the iOS sample projects you have to put a copy of the PolyNet iOS SDK (*PolyNetSDK.framework*) and its dependencies (*WebRTC.framework*, *Starscream.framework*, *SwiftProtobuf.framework*) in the corresponding root project directory (PolyNetSampleSwift or PolyNetSampleObjectiveC directory).

 The Sample application expects to find the iOS SDK and its dependencies in its root directory in order to successfully link and build the project.